 NamPower's Walvis Bay site is situated on the border of an industrial area, adjacent to the recently constructed Bulk Fuel Storage facility.
-The nearest receptor, Kuisebmond residential settlement, lies ≈ 170 metres, northeast of the site.

 Figure 2: Project Site location

 Figure 3: Project Site

 Anticipated Dispatch Profile

 It is anticipated that Anixas II Power Station will under normal circumstances only be dispatched if the tariff is less than the cost of energy available in the market, during planned outages of backbone lines, or during emergencies.
 Hence, the dispatch could be during the morning and evenings peak time-of-use periods only.
 It is anticipated that the Power Station will accumulate less than 900 hours per year or have a capacity factor of less than 10%.